 With over 260 kilometres of on-road bike lanes and off-road cycling paths, and a vast array of cycling facilities, Oakville has recreational cycling opportunities for everyone!

-The Trails and Cycleways map will help you plan your cycling or walking route through the town.
-Pick up printed maps at Town Hall or one of the town’s community centres, arenas or libraries.
+The trails and cycleways map will help you plan your cycling or walking route through the town.
+Printed maps are available at Town Hall.

 Cycling traffic features

-Roads with on-road cycle lanes designate a portion of the existing roadway for use by cyclists only.
+Cycle lanes are a portion of the road designated for use by cyclists only.
 Cycle lanes may be marked by a painted white line, buffered space, or a physical barrier.
 Cycle lanes have bicycle symbols on the pavement and are identified by dedicated signs along the roadway.

 Roads with sharrows are shared roadways with a specific bicycle symbol.
 This symbol indicates where cyclists should generally position themselves while sharing the roadway with motorized vehicles.